aiida-phonopy/aiida-phonopy/docs/workchains/wc_phonon.rst

 Phonon
 ======

 This WorkChain performs a phonon calculation using Phonopy.
-This phonon requires at least one of the following AiiDA plugins to work: QuantumESPRESSO (https://github.com/aiidateam/aiida-quantumespresso), VASP (https://github.com/DropD/aiida-vasp) or LAMMPS (https://github.com/abelcarreras/aiida-lammps).
+This WorkChain requires at least one of the following AiiDA plugins to work: QuantumESPRESSO (https://github.com/aiidateam/aiida-quantumespresso), VASP (https://github.com/DropD/aiida-vasp) or LAMMPS (https://github.com/abelcarreras/aiida-lammps).
 At the present time Born effective charges are only calculated using VASP plugin.